 |Broad-billed Motmot Electron platyrhynchum|

 In the sub-species east of the Andes, as in photo 1, it lacks the bare tail shafts that are found elsewhere.
 One of the features which distinguishes it from the similar, though larger, Rufous Motmot Baryphthengus martii is a blue-green chin.
-However, you will note that in photos 2 to 4 there is no such colour on the chin.
+However, you will note that in photos 2 to 4, taken at Tatamá, Risaralda, Colombia, there is no such colour on the chin.
 The sub-species on the western slope of the Andes should be E. p. platyrhynchum which is noted as having a less prominent blue chin spot and Hilty & Brown note that the blue green on the chin is hard to see but it seems to be totally absent from these birds.

 They feed mainly on insects and their larvae and can often be found following ant-swarms to capture the prey that these disturb.
 Like all motmots, it nests in a burrow in the ground or on a bank.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|